-The former head of PlayStation claims that Nintendo has a deeper understanding of its audience than Sony does of its own.
+The former head of PlayStation claims that Nintendo understands its audience more deeply than Sony does its own.
 If he were to lead Nintendo, he wouldn't change anything, as there's nothing to fix.

 Only one major company remained unscathed.
 According to Shawn Layden, no one feels their audience like Nintendo.
-This allowed the company to withstand the post-COVID downturn.
+This allowed the company to withstand the post-COVID decline.

 In an hour-long podcast with HipHopGamer, Layden was asked what he would change if he were to lead Nintendo.
 His answer surprised many:

-"If it ain't broke, don't fix it.
-In my place, I would just observe."
+«If it ain't broke, don't fix it.
+In my place, I would just watch».

 The former head of PlayStation emphasized that even compared to Sony, Nintendo knows its audience better.